Final Fantasy: Design

-Artistic design, including character and monster creations, was handled by Japanese artist Yoshitaka Amano from Final Fantasy through Final Fantasy VI.
+Artistic design, including conceptual artworks and monster creations, was handled by Japanese artist Yoshitaka Amano from Final Fantasy through Final Fantasy VI.
 Amano also handled title logo designs for all of the main series and the image illustrations from Final Fantasy VII onward.
+Koichi Ishii, who served as a graphic designer, created the character designs from Final Fantasy I to III while Kazuko Shibuya was responsible for adapting both the characters and monsters designs into pixel art.
+Shibuya went on to become the main pixel artist throughout the series while also doing the character designs for IV, V and most of the cast of VI.
 Tetsuya Nomura was chosen to replace Amano because Nomura's designs were more adaptable to 3D graphics.
 He worked with the series from Final Fantasy VII through X, then came back for XIII, and for the basic design of XV.
 For Final Fantasy IX character designs were handled by Shukō Murase, Toshiyuki Itahana, and Shin Nagasawa.
 For Final Fantasy XV, Roberto Ferrari was responsible for the character design.
 Nomura is also the character designer of the Kingdom Hearts series, Compilation of Final Fantasy VII, and Fabula Nova Crystallis: Final Fantasy.
 Other designers include Nobuyoshi Mihara and Akihiko Yoshida.
 Mihara was the character designer for Final Fantasy XI, and Yoshida served as character designer for Final Fantasy Tactics, the Square-produced Vagrant Story, and Final Fantasy XII.
+For Final Fantasy XVI, the character designs were handled by Kazuya Takahashi and Hiroshi Minagawa.